Green Walking in mental health recovery

 Download the Guide for green walking in mental health recovery

-Problem areas in psychiatric care:
+Challenges in psychiatric care:

-• There is an increasing emphasis on physical health and activity in mental health services, but there can be limited opportunities to support this.
+- There is an increasing emphasis on physical health and activity in mental health services, but there can be limited opportunities to support this.

-• There can be a lack of collaborative practice across inpatient wards between different professions.
+- There can be a lack of collaborative practice across inpatient wards between different professions.

-• For psychiatric inpatients, green space access can be overlooked, despite its salutogenic value to support mental health wellbeing and recovery.
+- For psychiatric inpatients, there can be limited opportunities to go out for fresh air.
+Green space access can often be minimally considered, despite it supporting mental health wellbeing and recovery.

-• People can experience difficulties with their transition between inpatient and community services upon discharge.
+- People can experience difficulties with their transition between inpatient and community services upon discharge.

 Green walking groups can provide a solution: